Drabants/Manic_Meltdown/README.md

 ## How To Play

-Simply run the app and begin to play!
+Go to the PlayStore and install!

 You are in charge of a power plant and must maintain a control panel.